-Petition to remove Amber Heard from 'Aquaman' sequel garners 4.2M signatures amid court battle with Johnny Depp
+Amber Heard testifies that 'Aquaman 2' part was cut down as petition to remove her from film nears 4.2M signatures

 Calls for Amber Heard to be removed from the Aquaman sequel, Aquaman and the Lost Kingdom, amid her contentious court battle with ex-husband Johnny Depp, continue to grow.

-As of Monday morning, more than 4.2 million people had signed on to a Change.org petition to have her cut from the DC Extended Universe film, which is set to arrive in theaters on March 17, 2023.
+As of Monday, nearly 4.2 million people had signed on to a Change.org petition to have her cut from the DC Extended Universe film, which is set to arrive in theaters on March 17, 2023.
 That's up from 2.3 million, the number of signatures that had been collected on April 28, when Yahoo Entertainment first reported on the effort.

 A rep for Heard, who plays Mera, has declined to comment.
-Producer Warner Bros. did not immediately respond to Yahoo's request for a statement.
+Producer Warner Bros. did not immediately respond to Yahoo's request for a statement on this story.

-But in July, Peter Safran, a producer on the original film and the highly anticipated sequel, said filmmakers were unmoved by such campaigns.
+But in July, Peter Safran, a producer on the original film and the highly anticipated sequel said filmmakers were unmoved by such campaigns.

 "I don't think we’re ever going to react to, honestly, pure fan pressure," Safran told Deadline's "Hero Nation" podcast, via The Hollywood Reporter.
 "You gotta do what's best for the movie.
 We felt that if it's [director] James Wan and [star] Jason Momoa [returning], it should be Amber Heard.
 That's really what it was."